JohnNDaras/DATABASE-SYSTEM-IMPLEMENTATION/Part_2/README.md

 **SHT Functions (Secondary Hash Table)**

-For creating and managing a secondary static hash index on the surname attribute, I've implemented the following functions:
+For creating and managing a secondary static hash index on the surname attribute, we implemented the following functions:

     SHT_CreateSecondaryIndex(char *sfileName, char *attrName, int attrLength, int buckets, char *fileName): Creates and initializes a secondary hash file.
     SHT_OpenSecondaryIndex(char *sfileName): Opens a secondary hash file and reads file information.